rocketlaunchr/showerglass/README.md

 A soothing face filter where you can appreciate the beauty but not fully identify the person.
 Useful for social applications, blogging etc.

+You can read how it works in this [article](https://itnext.io/profile-photos-privacy-and-social-media-e66a908cd054).

 # Features

 1. Resizing (Caire, NearestNeighbor, ApproxBiLinear, BiLinear, CatmullRom)